devaccent/mvx-dapp-template/README.md

 ### 2.2.
 Configure your environment variables _(optional)_

-For a standard development configuration, you can use the default values.
+For quickly testing the app on devnet, you can use the default environment values.

+In case you want to test the app on testnet or mainnet, you will have to deploy the ping-pong contract there and update the environment files accordingly.

+The environment files are located in the [/src/app/environment/env](/src/app/environment/env) folder.

 > You can generate a WalletConnect projectId [here](https://cloud.walletconnect.com) for free, and you can find the code for the ping-pong smart contract [here](https://github.com/multiversx/mx-ping-pong-sc).

 ## 3. Run the app

 ### 3.1.
 For development
-From a terminal, navigate to the project folder and run one of the following commands:
+From a terminal, navigate to the project folder and run one of the following commands, depending on which environment you want to use:

 ```bash
 #Devnet